yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/tuning-communication-protocol.markdown

 ![lrmi_archi2.jpg](/attachment_files/lrmi_archi2.jpg)
 {% endindent %}

-The GigaSpaces LRMI using two independent resource pools working collaboratively allowing a client to communicate with a server in a scalable manner: A client connection pool configured via the `com.gs.transport_protocol.lrmi.max-conn-pool` at the server side and a server Connection thread pool configured via the `com.gs.transport_protocol.lrmi.max-threads` also at the server side.
+The XAP LRMI using two independent resource pools working collaboratively allowing a client to communicate with a server in a scalable manner: A client connection pool configured via the `com.gs.transport_protocol.lrmi.max-conn-pool` at the server side and a server Connection thread pool configured via the `com.gs.transport_protocol.lrmi.max-threads` also at the server side.
 You may configure these two pools' sizes and their resource timeouts to provide maximum throughput and low latency when a client communicates with a server.
 The default LRMI behavior will open a different connection at the client side and start a connection thread at the server side, once a multithreaded client accesses a server component.
 All client connections may be shared between all the client threads when communicating with the server.
 All server side connection threads may be shared between all client connections.

 ## Client LRMI Connection Pool